wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 **Bridges** are complex and will be discussed at length in a later section.
 For now, we can categorize bridges as applications which 'lock' assets on one chain in exchange for **wrapped assets** on another chain.
 The wrapped assets can then be exchanged for the original 'backing' asset.

-There are some other essential things you should know about bridges before we go further:
+There are some other essential things you should know about bridges before going further:

 - Bridges are capable of being decentralized in theory, but are often quite centralized in practice.
 - Bridges are currently the only way to hold a token on a chain other than its 'native' chain.
 If you're holding ETH on a chain other than Ethereum, it is, by definition, a wrapped token.
 - Bridges are all mutually incompatible with eachother.
 Using multiple bridges just makes 'double wrapped' tokens.
 - If tokens have become double wrapped after traversing multiple bridges or blockchains, there can be a complex unwrapping process to get back to the original token.

-This explains how the ecosystem arrived at its current state--CEXs are a solution to siloed blockchains, DEXs are a simple response to CEXs, and DEXs have created a need for bridges.
+This explains how the ecosystem arrived at its current state--CEXs are a solution to siloed blockchains, DEXs are a simple response to CEXs, and DEXs have created a demand for bridges.
 Each solution in this timeline is an ad-hoc patch to the previous problem, and the current landscape of fractured liquidity, double wrapped tokens, isolated userbases and wallet incompatibilities is the result.

 More ad-hoc solutions would only be short-term fixes for long-term problems, so it's critical to design new primatives and core infrastructure that will allow the next generation of decentralized applications to move beyond these lingering limitations.